marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 However, this approach has a few issues:
 - `BirthdayViewModel` depends on a `Repository` that is used everywhere.
 If the `Repository` changes, you need to modify the `ViewModel`.
 Except by `findEmployeesBornOn`, the `ViewModel` does not use any other method.
 - `BirthdayViewModel` depends on `Employee`, a data class it does not own.
-Except by `birthday`, the `ViewModel` does not use any other property.
+Except by `employeeBirthdays`, the `ViewModel` does not use any other property.
 - `EmployeeBirthdayViewModel` is unstable.
 It depends on both `EmployeeRepository` or `Employee`, and any change will directly affect it.
-- The usage of `LocalDateTime.now()` as a static function makes it challenging to replace during testing.
+- The usage of `LocalDate.now()` as a static function makes it challenging to replace during testing.

 Rather than coupling our feature with the `EmployeeRepository` and `Employee` data model, let's aim for loose coupling and invert the control.